solracnauj92/youmatterproject4/README.md

 - **User Trust**: Builds trust with users by demonstrating our commitment to safeguarding their information and interactions on our platform.

-# Credits
-## Bootstrap Main Code Sources

-1. **BootstrapBrain**:
-   BootstrapBrain comprises a small group of designers and developers who create content-focused and awesome Bootstrap templates, components, and snippets.
-They provide free Bootstrap templates for artists, writers, businesses, and bloggers.

-   For more information, visit: [BootstrapBrain](https://bootstrapbrain.com)

-2. **Bootstrap Documentation**:
-   The official Bootstrap documentation was also utilized to ensure proper implementation and customization of Bootstrap components and templates.
-The documentation provides comprehensive guides and examples to help developers build responsive, mobile-first projects on the web.

-   For more information, visit: [Bootstrap Documentation](https://getbootstrap.com/docs/)

-3. **Material Design for Bootstrap**:
-   Material Design for Bootstrap (MDB) offers 700+ UI components and templates.
-This resource was invaluable for acquiring Bootstrap templates that adhere to the Material Design principles, enhancing both the aesthetics and functionality of the website.

-   For more information, visit: [MDB Design for Bootstrap](https://mdbootstrap.com)

-4. **Code Institute Bootstrap Blog Website Walkthrough**:
-   The Code Institute provides a comprehensive walkthrough on creating a Bootstrap blog website.
-This walkthrough was instrumental in understanding the practical application of Bootstrap in real-world projects, guiding me through various steps and best practices.

 By using these resources, I was able to incorporate a variety of Bootstrap templates, components, and snippets to enhance the design and functionality of the website.

 # Testing